crs4/PLAN4LDN/README.md

 ## Trademark

-**"PLAN4LDN"**  belongs to the University of Sassari, ICARDA, and WOCAT, who have developed this tool with the technical support of CRS4 by enhancing and reframing the LUP4LDN tool that won the GEO-LDN International Technology Innovation Competition in 2021, and who maintain this tool.
+**"PLAN4LDN"**  belongs to the University of Sassari, ICARDA, and WOCAT, who have developed this tool with the technical support of CRS4 by enhancing and reframing the LUP4LDN tool that won the **[GEO-LDN International Technology Innovation Competition in 2021](https://www.unccd.int/news-stories/stories/geo-ldn-competition-winner-announced)**, and who maintain this tool.

 The PLAN4LDN source code is released under the GNU General Public License v3.0 (GPL-3.0).
 That license applies to the software code only.
 It does not grant any right to use the PLAN4LDN name.